Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

-The Marshall Thundering Herd (2-2, 0-0 C-USA) are 10-point favorites when they visit the Middle Tennessee Blue Raiders (1-3, 0-0 C-USA) in a C-USA matchup on Saturday, October 2, 2021 at Johnny "Red" Floyd Stadium.
-The contest has a point total of 66.
+C-USA rivals meet when the Marshall Thundering Herd (2-2, 0-0 C-USA) visit the Middle Tennessee Blue Raiders (1-3, 0-0 C-USA) on Saturday, October 2, 2021 at Johnny "Red" Floyd Stadium.
+Marshall is favored by 10 points.
+The contest has an over/under of 66 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.